Billy Casper

 William Earl Casper Jr. (June 24, 1931 – February 7, 2015) was an American professional golfer.
 He was one of the most prolific tournament winners on the PGA Tour from the mid-1950s to the mid-1970s.

-In his youth, Casper started as a caddie and emerged from the junior golf hotbed of San Diego, where golf could be played year-round, to rank seventh all-time in career Tour wins with 51, across a 20-year period between 1956 and 1975.
+In his youth, Casper started as a caddie and emerged from the junior golf hotbed of San Diego, where golf could be played year-round, to rank seventh all-time in career Tour wins with 51, across 20 years between 1956 and 1975.
 Fellow San Diegan great Gene Littler was a friend and rival from teenager to senior.
 Casper won three major championships, represented the United States on a then-record eight Ryder Cup teams, and holds the U.S. record for career Ryder Cup points won.
 After reaching age 50, Casper regularly played the Senior PGA Tour and was a winner there until 1989.
 In his later years, Casper successfully developed businesses in golf course design and management of golf facilities.

-Casper served as Ryder Cup captain in 1979, was twice PGA Player of the Year (1966 and 1970), was twice leading money winner, and won five Vardon Trophy awards for the lowest seasonal scoring average on the Tour.
+Casper served as Ryder Cup captain in 1979, was twice PGA Player of the Year (1966 and 1970), was twice the leading money winner, and won five Vardon Trophy awards for the lowest seasonal scoring average on the Tour.

 Respected for his extraordinary putting and short-game skills, Casper was a superior strategist who overcame his distance disadvantages against longer-hitting competitors such as Arnold Palmer and Jack Nicklaus with moxie, creative shot-making, and clever golf-course management abilities.
-Never a flashy gallery favorite, Casper developed his own self-contained style, relying on solid technique, determination, concentration, and perseverance.
+Never a flashy gallery favorite, Casper developed his self-contained style, relying on solid technique, determination, concentration, and perseverance.

-He converted to the LDS Church in 1966.
-Casper was inducted to the World Golf Hall of Fame in 1978.
+He converted to the Church of Jesus Christ of Latter-day Saints in 1966.
+Casper was inducted into the World Golf Hall of Fame in 1978.

-Early years
+Early life

 Casper was born in San Diego, California.
+He grew up in Chula Vista, California.
 His father started him in golf at age five.
+Casper caddied during his youth at San Diego Country Club to earn money for golf.

+Amateur career

-Casper caddied during his youth at San Diego Country Club to earn money for golf, and spent one semester at the University of Notre Dame on a golf scholarship, after graduating from high school.
+Casper spent one semester at the University of Notre Dame on a golf scholarship, after graduating from high school.
 He returned to San Diego to marry his wife Shirley in 1952.
 Casper competed frequently as an amateur against fellow San Diegan Gene Littler.
-He turned professional in 1954.
+After graduating from Notre Dame, he turned professional in 1954.